Warehouse Accident Claims

 Employees working in a warehouse, depot or distribution hub are exposed to heavy and repetitive loads and to the risk of falls and falling objects, whilst operating close to lorries and forklifts.
 These risks add up to a dangerous working environment where safety rules need to be understood and properly enforced.

-Common injury scenarios
+Common warehouse injury scenarios

 As personal injury lawyers we deal with hundreds of accident at work cases of workers who are injured, often seriously, because the rules are not understood or enforced.
 Here are some examples of common injury scenarios we deal with: